 Deep sequencing of transcriptomes has revolutionized biology.
 Previously, transcript identification and characterization involved significant labor, cost, and materials.
 In the mid-90_s, microarray technology [Schena et al., 1995] gave a tantalizing glimpse into how genes were expressed, but were limited to probed, and therefore known, sequences.
 Yet, the green and red landscapes hinted at incredible complexity.
 Full realization of this complexity would have to wait for technology to catch up.

-RNA-seq is possible due to incremental improvements in numerous supportive technologies included: (1) digital optics; (2) microscopy; (3) slide chemistry; (4) colony PCR; and (4) nucleic-acid alignment.
+RNA-seq was possible due to incremental improvements in numerous supportive technologies included: (1) digital optics; (2) microscopy; (3) slide chemistry; (4) colony PCR; and (4) nucleic-acid alignment.
 A HiSeq 2500 relies on all of these technologies (and others) to produce the >100,000,000 sequences that allow scientists to peer into the transcriptional output of a genome.

 Biologists can now think beyond mRNAs and small RNAs.
-The former captured our interest for 30+ years [Furuichi, 1975, Wei et al., 1975], while the later has been on a run-away train since 1998 [Fire et al., 1998].
+The former captured our interest for 30+ years [Furuichi, 1975, Wei et al., 1975], while the later has been on a run-away train since 1998 [Fire et al., 1998] Victor Ambros work on microRNAs began longer before 1998 and the 1998 paper did only showed the role of antisense RNAs and dsRNAs, they did not show that they were processed into small RNAs.
 Now included on the list of captivating RNAs are Long non-coding RNAs (lncRNAs).
 All classes of RNA are now routinely measured by HTS.
 However, many biologically-trained and minded scientists find themselves overwhelmed by methods and approaches used to tackle these biological _big data._ Current training programs do not provide most with required skills in statistics, programing, and experimental design necessary to work with genome-wide data (see section 5.4.3).
 The richness of these data often results in unasked_and unanswered_testable hypothesis, answers to which are just sitting in public data repositories [Plocik and Graveley, 2013].

 This discussion will focus on long RNA class that contain traditional mRNA features_a 5′ m7G Cap, ligated exons, and a poly(A)+ tail.
 Many of these long mRNAs are extremely dynamic.
 So much so that until HTS and RNA-Seq, comprehensive investigation of their complexity was impossible.